Creative Industries Council

 For more information, visit http://www.creativeskillset.org/

-The Department for Culture, Media & Sport is a UK government department working to make Britain the world's most creative and exciting place to live, visit and do business.
-It protects and promotes cultural and artistic heritage and helps businesses and communities to grow by investing in innovation and highlighting Britain as a fantastic place to visit.
+The Department for Digital, Culture, Media & Sport is a UK government department working to drive growth, enrich lives and promote Britain abroad.
+It aims to protect and promote the UK's cultural and artistic heritage and help businesses and communities to grow by investing in innovation and highlighting Britain as a fantastic place to visit.
+It helps to give the UK a unique advantage on the global stage, striving for economic success to make Britain the world's most creative and exciting place to live, visit and do business.

 The Design Council champions great design.
 That means design which improves lives and makes things better.